Manuzor/GamePhysics/README.md

 GamePhysics
 ===========

-Experimenting with physics using the @ezEngine for the lecture Game Physics by Prof. Dr. Roland Schmitz and Andreas Stiegler at Hochschule der Medien Stuttgart.
+Experimenting with physics using the [ezEngine][ezEngine] for the lecture Game Physics by Prof. Dr. Roland Schmitz and Andreas Stiegler at Hochschule der Medien Stuttgart.

 Build From Source
 =================